Skip to content

 Troubleshooting

-• Insufficient privileges: Ensure the user has metadata access (e.g., to information_schema or catalog views).
+• Insufficient privileges: Ensure the database user has permissions to read table metadata.